SciTools/iris/docs/src/whatsnew/latest.rst

    The entire team would like to thank Bouwe for putting in the hard work on an unglamorous but highly valuable contribution. (:pull:`5956`)

+#. `@trexfeathers`_ re-wrote the delegated ASV environment plugin to reduce
+   complexity, remove unnecessary slow operations, apply the least-surprise principle, be more robust against failures, and improve the ability to benchmark historic commits (especially older Python versions).
+   (:pull:`5963`)

 .. comment
     Whatsnew author names (@github name) in alphabetical order.
 Note that, core dev names are automatically included by the common_links.inc: